 Most people seek out investments where the price is rising, or about to rise.
-This style of trading attempts of profit from an uptrend in the price.
+This style of trading attempts to profit from an uptrend in the price.
 Yet money can also be made when asset prices fall, called a downtrend.
 This is accomplished through short-selling.
-Being able to spot a downtrend saves you money--it tells you to get out of assets you previously purchased, so all the profits aren't eroded by the falling price.
+Being able to spot a downtrend saves you money.
+It tells you to get out of assets you previously purchased, so all the profits aren't eroded by the falling price.

 Price Structure of a Downtrend